StellarSt0rm/scratchclientImproved/docs/reference/Studio.md

 ###`#!python delete_comment(comment_id)` { #delete_comment data-toc-label="delete_comment" }

 Deletes a comment on the studio.
 You must be logged in, a manager of the studio, and the author of the comment, for this to not throw an error.
+Returns an HTTP status code.

 !!! warning